 2017 Vertical Studio, Texas Bullet Train Short Film Competition

-Three student teams were finalists out of 50 submissions and two of these teams won awards in the areas of Live Action and Creativity, amounting to $14000.00 in total awards.
+Three student teams were finalists out of 50 submissions and two teams won awards in the area of Live Action and Creativity, amounting to $14000.00 in awards.
 The work was judged on adherence to the topic and technical use of video design and creativity.
 See videos here

 2017 Senior Interactive Design Project, featured in campus news

-As part of a collaborative project with Taekyeom Lee and Appalachian State University in Vertical Studio, student’s work was featured on the College of Architecture’s news feed.
+As part of a collaborative project with Lee Taekyeom and Appalachian State University, student’s work in Vertical Studio featured on the College of Architecture’s news feed.
 See Images of installation here

-2016 Eman Al-Zubeidi & Amy Self, Diversity Award, College of Architecture
+2016 Eman Al-Zubeidi & Amy Self, Diversity Award, College of Architecture, Texas A&M University

 The Diversity Council for the College of Architecture awarded a film that was developed in my first graphic focused Vertical Studio course.
 The contest recognizes excellence in diversity across campus.
 This project was also a finalist for a mural in the 2018 SXSW outstanding thought, leadership, research, and innovations exhibition.
 See animated short here